-Our vision is to 'make a difference to people's lives' this applies equally to our employees as to our customers this is aligned with our commitment to be an 'employer of choice'.
+Our vision is to 'make a difference to people's lives'.
+This applies as equally to our employees as to our customers and is aligned with our commitment to be an 'employer of choice'.

 To make a real difference it is essential that we attract and retain the very best talent by rewarding our employees in a fair and transparent way.